US Fulbright Logo

 In-Country Orientation

-All Fulbright Spain student grantees are required to attend the Orientation Seminar scheduled for the first half of September 2025.
-This orientation is designed to cover a wide array of topics essential for starting the grant year successfully and thriving during the time in Spain, such as grant benefits and obligations, cultural adaptation and navigating research in Spain, and more.
+All Fulbright Spain student grantees are required to attend the Orientation Seminar scheduled for the first half of September 2026.
+This orientation is designed to cover a wide array of topics essential for starting the grant year successfully and thriving during the time in Spain, such as grant benefits and obligations, cultural adaptation in Spain, and more.

 Candidate Profile